Top places and tips to travel alone in Europe

 - "Young women shouldn't travel alone!"

-But after visiting eight different countries with friends and family, I felt like I was capable enough to take on the solo travel challenge.
+But after visiting eight different countries with friends and family, I felt like I was capable enough to take on the European solo travel challenge.

 I had more insight on what I personally loved about traveling, not to mention that I'd learned some important lessons along the way.
 A perfect example: just because you're friends with someone doesn't mean they will make a good travel partner!